Make your career count with the SPFL Trust

-Reporting to: SPFL Trust Operations Manager
+SPFL Trust Operations Manager

-Pension: 6% of basic salary paid into an agreeable pension scheme
+6% of basic salary paid into an agreeable pension scheme

-Holidays: 25 days plus public holidays
+25 days plus public holidays

-The Scottish Professional Football League Trust - Overview
+Scottish Professional Football League Trust - Overview

-The Scottish Professional Football League (SPFL) Trust is the charitable arm of the Scottish Professional Football League and was established to lead and co-ordinate community engagement activities across all 42 member clubs.
+The Scottish Professional Football League Trust is the charitable arm of the Scottish Professional Football League and was established to lead and co-ordinate community engagement activities across all 42 member clubs.

 SPFL clubs have a track record of credible and sustained activity, using football and physical activity as a tool to deliver positive life changes in the communities they serve.
 The SPFL Trust seeks to build on this reputation and co-ordinate projects that will be centrally funded and operate within and across the clubs.

-- To represent the SPFL Trust, Clubs and projects at national and local events as required
+- To represent the SPFL Trust, clubs and projects at National and Local events as required

 - To promote the belief and ethos of the projects and the SPFL Trust at all times

-Employment is conditional on the successful applicant undergoing reference and PVG checks.
+Please note that employment is conditional on the successful applicant undergoing reference and PVG checks.